hersan19/mcpr2024/README.md

-# mcpr2024 tutorial of neuroevolution
+# MCPR 2024 Tutorial of neuroevolution